Hiba-Dakdouk/ai-teacher-pinecone/README.md

 An intelligent tutoring chatbot that teaches students Artificial Intelligence using a full RAG (Retrieval-Augmented Generation) pipeline.
 The system guides students toward answers through questions and hints rather than giving direct responses.

+Live demo: ai-teacher-pinecone.vercel.app
 ---

 ## What It Does

-The owner can upload some permanent course materials, aslo students can upload their course materials (PDF documents) and have a conversation with an AI teacher that:
+The owner can upload some permanent course materials, also students can upload their course materials (PDF documents) and have a conversation with an AI teacher that:
 - Answers questions **based on the uploaded material** using RAG
 - Never gives direct answers: it rather guides students to discover answers themselves
 - Stays strictly on topic: it redirects off-topic questions back to AI learning